valancej/documentation/_basic/databases/postgresql.md

 ```

 ## Enable Extensions
-You can enable extensions either via the your application framework (if supported) or by running commands directly against the database.
-E.g, you would add the following command to your setup steps to enable the `hstore` extension.
+You can enable extensions either through your application framework (if supported) or by running commands directly against the database.
+For example, you would add the following command to your _Setup Commands_ to enable the `hstore` extension.

 ```shell
 psql -d DATABASE_NAME -p DATABASE_PORT -c 'create extension if not exists hstore;'
 ```

 ### PostGIS
-PostgreSQL versions 9.2 to 9.4 include PostGIS 2.0, PostgreSQL version 9.5 and newer include the newer PostGIS version 2.2.
+PostgreSQL versions 9.3 to 9.4 include PostGIS 2.1, 9.5 includes 2.2, 9.6 includes 2.3 and 10 includes 2.4.

 ## Framework-specific configuration

 ### Ruby on Rails
-We replace the values in your `config/database.yml` file automatically to a configuration matching the PostgreSQL 9.2 instance.
+We replace the values in your `config/database.yml` file automatically to a configuration matching the PostgreSQL 10 instance.

 If your Rails application is stored in a subdirectory or you want to change the database configuration from our default values, you can add the following data to a `codeship.database.yml` file (or any other filename) and commit that file to your repository.